pfarrell/pfarrell.github.com/_posts/2011-12-20-5-interesting-things-i-learned.markdown

 ---
 layout: post
 title: 5 interesting things from The Night Before Christmas poem
-tldr: I like reading to my kids.
+tldr: I like to read.
 ---
 ####5.
 Santa smokes!
       The stump of a pipe he held tight in his teeth,